icrewsystemsofficial/rtm/README.md

 ```

 **Description**:
-This command packages all RTM-related files (screenshots, GIFs) into a timestamped ZIP archive.
-The generated ZIP file
+Packages all RTM-related files (screenshots, GIFs) into a timestamped ZIP archive.
+The generated ZIP file is stored in
-is stored in the `tests/Browser/RTM_EXPORTS` directory.
+the `tests/Browser/RTM_EXPORTS` directory.

 **How It Works**: